The communication with the AFE is made via a daisy-chain, which means that all

 Warning

-The number of 1
+The number of 1 must correspond to

 Define a variable to hold the command information.